-- Rates: From about 6,000 rupees per night, plus tax.
-Breakfast is included.
+- Rates: From about 8,700 rupees per night, including tax an breakfast.

 03 of 07

-Devnadi is a 200 year old heritage hotel that opened in its current form in 2016.
-Before that it operated as the Sagar Ganga Resort, owned by revered Indian film director and producer Ramanand Sagar.
-He's best known for making the Ramayan television series, and apparently some of it was written in the hotel's magnificent Ganga Sagar Suite.
+Devnadi is a 150 year-old heritage hotel that opened in its current form in 2016.
+Before that, it operated as the Sagar Ganga Resort, owned by revered Indian film director and producer Ramanand Sagar.
+He's best known for making the Ramayan television series, and apparently, some of it was written in the hotel's magnificent Ganga Sagar Suite.
 While the hotel looks unremarkable from the outside, it's been beautifully restored on the inside and turned into a peaceful spiritual retreat with just eight guest rooms.
 Yoga sessions are conducted in the mornings, as well as morning and evening aarti ceremonies.
 The hotel also has a temple and one of the largest private ghats in Haridwar.
-Its restaurant serves fresh and healthy food, and the hospitality is outstanding.
-The only drawback is that the location is a 30 minute walk from Hari-ki-Pauri ghat.
-However, it's situated in a quiet side street fronting the river.
+Its restaurant serves fresh and healthy food, and hospitality is outstanding.
+The only drawback is that the location is a 30-minute walk from Hari-ki-Pauri ghat.
+However, it's situated on a quiet side street fronting the river.

-- Rates: From about 5,000 rupees per night, plus tax.
-Breakfast is included.
+- Rates: From about 4,000 rupees per night, including tax and breakfast.

 04 of 07